Federated Automatic Differentiation: Introduction

-Hypergradient descent is therefore a natural algorithmic candidate in the federated setting.
-In fact, there are a few recent works on federated hypergradient descent.
-First, while not described explicitly as such, the exponentiated gradient descent mechanism proposed by \citep{fed_hparam_tuning} is a form of numerical differentiation with respect to hyperparameters.
-Second, \citet{fed_hypergrad_descent} applies approximate hypergradient descent to certain client hyperparameters (including learning rate). \citet{fednest} use hypergradient approximations for a class of bi-level federated optimization problems, again taking hypergradients with respect to client hyperparameters.
-While \citep{fed_hypergrad_descent, fednest} are theoretically-justified and empirically effective, they rely on manually-derived gradient formulas and approximations.
+Hypergradient descent has seen recent investigation in FL settings, due in part to the aforementioned difficulties of hyperparameter tuning.
+For example, the exponentiated gradient descent mechanism proposed by \citep{fed_hparam_tuning} is a form of numerical differentiation with respect to hyperparameters, \citet{fed_hypergrad_descent} apply approximate hypergradient descent to certain hyperparameters, and \citet{fednest} use hypergradient approximations for a class of bi-level federated optimization problems.~\citet{wang2023fedhyper} derive specific hypergradient descent algorithms for FL methods\footnote{We note that this appeared after the first version of this work.}.
+While these methods are theoretically-justified and empirically effective, they rely on manually-derived gradient formulas and approximations.
 The process of computing such quantities is often time-consuming, error-prone, and potentially inefficient from an implementation perspective~\citep{autodiff_survey}.
-More generally, all federated hypergradient descent methods above suffer a more critical drawback: They cannot be applied to server hyperparameters (such as the server learning rate in frameworks like \fedopt~\citep{afo}).
-The core reason is that the server cannot directly access any data, and therefore cannot directly compute relevant hypergradients.

-Methods to parameterize and capture more flexible learning algorithms (including special cases and generalizations of hypergradient descent) have been pursued extensively in centralized machine learning.
-This includes a wide array of work on learned optimizers and update rules~\citep{learning_synaptic_update,Schmidhuber1994OnLH,learning2learn,wichrowska17a,li17a,li17b,lv17,bello17,metz19a,blur, vicol21a, velo_metz}, neural architecture search~\citep{elsken2019neural, zoph2016neural}, meta-learning~\citep{maml, blur, meta_learning_unsupervised, meta_embed, pham2018efficient}, and the learning of systems-level functions like compressors~\citep{Oktay2020Scalable}.
-Many of these more dynamic learning algorithms heavily leverage the expressive power of modern \emph{automatic differentiation} (AD, ~\citet{autodiff_survey}; see the brief introduction in~\cref{sec:auto_diff}).
-Such work has been aided tremendously by ML-focused AD frameworks, such as JAX~\citep{jax}, TensorFlow~\citep{tensorflow}, and PyTorch~\citep{pytorch}, which enable users to easily differentiate losses function with respect to user-specified parameters.

-These AD frameworks have undergone tremendous evolution in recent decades.
-Some, notably JAX, even support processing parallel collections of values which may be distributed across several physical machines.
-However, none are immediately deployable in current production FL systems, which require logic to be statically partitioned into an explicit client-server model.
-Thus the preponderance of hand-computed derivatives or zeroth-order optimization to adjust parameters dynamically in FL.
-Further complicating this is the need to ensure compatibility with formal privacy mechanisms (such as differential privacy) which are often critical.